Overview

 • HumanEval: This benchmark is designed to test the ability of language models to generate code.
 It consists of a set of Python programming problems that require writing function definitions from scratch.

-• MBPP (Mostly Basic Python Problems): A benchmark consisting of simple Python coding problems intended to evaluate the capabilities of code generation models in solving basic programming tasks.
+• Mostly Basic Programming Problems (MBPP): A benchmark consisting of simple Python coding problems intended to evaluate the capabilities of code generation models in solving basic programming tasks.

 Code Debugging and Error Detection